How does the genre of a text shape its meaning and reception?

 Genre is a recognisable category of text defined by shared conventions of structure, language and purpose; literary (poetry, drama, prose fiction), non-literary (feature article, essay, speech) and multimodal (film, podcast, graphic novel) genres each shape meaning by cuing audience expectations and positioning the reader in distinctive relationships with the text.

-Markers reward explicit genre conventions, the reader-positioning analysis, and a balanced treatment that does not privilege one genre.
+Markers reward explicit genre conventions, reader-positioning analysis, and a balanced argument that the convention shapes the meaning rather than packaging it.

 Related dot points